Uncovering Genmaicha: Caffeine Content, Flavor, Health Benefits and More

 How to Drink Genmaicha

-To enjoy the true flavors of genmaicha, it is best to drink it without any additions.
+To enjoy the best brew, it is best to drink it without any other ingredients.

-Here, they add milk – dairy or non-dairy to hot genmaicha.
+Here, they add milk – dairy or non-dairy to hot genmaicha, along with an addition like sugar.

 Well, there is the lowdown on genmaicha.
 As you can see, there is plenty to learn about this drink.